 As a famous American TV and radio personality and a well-acclaimed author, Howard Stern has not let his obsessive-compulsive disorder stop him in his artistic endeavors.
 He has earned an outstanding reputation for disarming mega-celebrities, ranging from Donald Trump to Bill Murray.
 However, during his journey to becoming a multi-million net worth famous radio star, he found it difficult to battle his long-standing obsessive-compulsive disorder.
 His condition causes him to touch his radio mic several times and press multiple buttons before starting his show, but with a compulsion to do it right-handed only.

-While Stern’s unstoppable personality has allowed him to lead many celebrities to publicly spill private details of their life on his show, discussion about his OCD and mental conditions and issues have remained quiet.
+While Stern’s unstoppable personality has allowed him to lead many celebrities to publicly spill private details of their life on his show, discussions about his OCD and mental conditions and issues have remained quiet.
 However, in an interview with Good Morning America’s George Stephanopoulos, Stern spoke about how heartbreak over his divorce led his compulsion and anxiety to worsen and put his relationship with his daughters at risk.
 He found that psychotherapy helped him start a new chapter in his life and allowed him to open up like nothing before.

 3. David Beckham